 In our Sunday School class, we have been making Christmas cards for Orthodox prisoners, which we have been sending to the Orthodox Christian Prison Ministry.
 Learn all about this project and use our printables to easily create your own cards.

 And last but not least…

-We created a resource page with many creative activities to use if you will be discussing Santa Claus this Christmas, and would like to help the children differentiate between this secular custom and the real Saint Nicholas.
+Hands-on activities to use if you will be discussing Santa Claus this Christmas, and would like to help the children differentiate between this secular custom and the real Saint Nicholas.

 We are very grateful for your support and really appreciate your help in spreading the word about our work.
 Our warmest wishes to all for a blessed Nativity and a healthy, peaceful and happy New Year!